Guide

 task_alt

-Log the breeding event the same day whenever possible.
+Log the breeding event, breeding group, or AI service the same day whenever possible.

 task_alt